RCIC-UCI-Public/website-rcic/docs/source/storage/crsp-clients.rst

    It is highly recommended that you use ssh keys with a passphrase as described in the :ref:`Quick Start <crsp quick start>` guide.

-   When you click :guilabel:`connect` in the :ref:`previous step <windows connect share>`, you should see popup window similar to the following:
+   When you click :guilabel:`connect` in the :ref:`previous step <windows connect share>`, you should see a pop-up window similar to the following:

    .. figure:: images/win/crsp-passphrase.png